Pyrokahd/Fenecon-Solar-Dashboard/README.md

 Docker volumes can be found in windows (with WSL enabled - linux for windows) via the filebrowser, \
 enter: `\\wsl$\docker-desktop-data\data\docker\volumes`

-In Linux the path is:
+In Linux the path is (you need admin/root rights):
 `/var/lib/docker/volumes/`

 # Some docker commands